Ketogenic Diet: What you need to know about the latest celebrity fitness fad

-The Ketogenic diet, or Keto diet, is a low carb and high fat diet that boosts the body's ability to burn fat and stimulates the liver's production of ketones, which are converted to energy.
+The Ketogenic diet, or Keto diet, is a low carb and high fat diet that boosts the body’s ability to burn fat and stimulates the liver’s production of ketones, which are converted into energy.

 When a person is on a high carb diet, their body produces glucose and insulin, which becomes the primary source of energy.
 Because of this, fat is not burned as much and stored up.

 With low carbohydrate intake, the process of ketosis, or the breaking down of fats by the liver, is stimulated.

 Essentially, a keto diet does not focus on low calorie intake, but on low carbohydrate intake.

 The benefits of a Ketogenic diet